Community leaders call for more than talk amid Rochester violence

 “She’s asking the people of this community to not be fearful of what’s happening.
 This is the time to stand up to our community, this is the time that we should unite, we should put all of our political agendas to the side.
 We have to put our political divisions aside and unite.
 We are losing a generation of children to senseless violence,” Simmons summarized as the translation.

-This August, there are several community and family-oriented events planned to help stop the violence.
+This August, there are several communities and family-oriented events planned to help stop the violence.

 Uniting and Healing Through Hope of Monroe County will host “It’s a Family Affair” on August 13 and 14 at Highland Bowl.
 There will be a talent contest with up to $30,000 in cash as well as other prizes.